Predjo/blockchain-ts-2.0/README.md

-A simple blockchain created using Javascript
+A simple blockchain created using Typescript